CosmodiumCS/MK22-Siamese/README.md

 # Discord Cloud Drive Bot, aka Siamese

 This is a Discord bot that allows you to split files into parts, send them as messages in a text channel, download attachments from a specified channel, and rebuild a file from split parts using a JSON database.
+### Disclaimer

+This project will no long be receiving updates to https://github.com/CosmodiumCS/MK22-Siamese/ Instead go to https://github.com/d-obfuscation/Siamese Thank you.

 ## Why?
 Because I like finding loopholes in free yet limited services such as Discord's CDN, which limits users and bots to a maximum of 25MB per file.
 This bot is designed to get around this limitation by automating the splitting, uploading, downloading, and rebuilding of large files.

-Note: For optimal use, please make sure you are in the MK22-FileSplit directory when running main.py otherwise it can generate files/folders outside that directory in the directory you're running it from.
+Note: For optimal use, please make sure you are in the MK22-Siamese directory when running main.py otherwise it can generate files/folders outside that directory in the directory you're running it from.

 ## Installation